crlimacastro/Canvas-Runner/README.md

 ctx.fillRect(437, 400, 1005, 504);
 ```

 We should now have our first visual feedback that everything is working correctly.
 Do you see the red rectangle on the screen?
-Now is a good time to say that if you don't see it, you should press the F12 key on the keyboard and navigate to the console tab to address errors (if there are any).
+Now is a good time to say that if you don't see it, you should press the F12 key on the keyboard and navigate to the console tab (or however else you reach the console in your browser) to address errors (if there are any).

 ![Screenshot of canvas with a red rectangle](./tutorial/images/red_rectangle.png)